OSGeo/gdal/gdal/doc/source/drivers/raster/jpeg.rst

    appropriate spaces / zeroes

 -  The "Number of values" column is the number of values for the item.
    Might be "variable" if there is no restriction, or a fixed value.
-Fo Type=ASCII, the fixed value includes the NUL-terminating byte, so the number of actual printable characters is number of values - 1.
+For Type=ASCII, the fixed value includes the NUL-terminating byte, so the number of actual printable characters is number of values - 1.
 -  The "Optionality" column indicates whether the item should be present